rsliapwebd/theodinproject/README.md

 ### Tic-tac-toc

-Classic game made by using factory functions and module pattern
+Classic game made by using factory functions and module pattern.

 ### Restaurant Page

 Simple landing page with use of ES6 import and export modules.

+### Todo List

+Todo app made by using webpack.